 The garden care service has now returned to full service for people who are eligible for scheme.
 This allow us to support the health and wellbeing of our residents by allowing them to safely access green space within their own gardens.

 Please note that the garden care service operates from March - November.

 Our priority will be to support bereavement services in the first instance, with a focus on cemeteries.

 Amenity space maintenance

-Amenity space maintenance will be reintroduced on a phased basis to areas which can be easily accessed by our grass cutting teams.
+Amenity space maintenance has been reintroduced to all areas which can be easily accessed by our grass cutting teams.
 This will include large/medium sized areas maintained by tractors and ride on mowers we are still working with a reduced workforce so some tasks will be delayed or stood down.

 We are very grateful for the support we have received from our communities, and particularly those who have volunteered to help with litter picking activities.
 We have already been working with local communities to provide them with amenity maintenance kits along with litter picking equipment.
 This support helps to ensure that we keep East Ayrshire a clean, green and vibrant place.

 If anyone in your community is interested in volunteering to help with litter picking or grounds maintenance, please contact Outdoor.Amenities@east-ayrshire.gov.uk.